jellehuibregtse/notflix/user-service/README.md

-# Movie microservice
+# User microservice

-This is the movie microservice that will handle movie metadata and genre requests.
+This is the user microservice that will handle all user related operations.

 ## Getting started